 You don’t have to completely change your eating habits when you get braces.
 However, there are some minor adjustments that you will want to make to ensure that you don’t break or bend your wires.

 Regular and thorough teeth cleaning is crucial when wearing braces.
 Make sure to brush your teeth 2-3 times per day, ideally after meals.
 Flossing is also very important.
 You can use a threader or other special tool to make this a little easier.
 Flossing gets rid of the residue and harmful germs that can live between your teeth, eventually leading to cavities and tooth decay.

 Rubber bands are very important for your orthodontic treatment.
 They help to align your bite, and most should be worn 24 hours a day.
 You can, however, take them out to brush your teeth.
 Most elastics are not made for multiple uses, so change them as often as you are instructed to.
 Also, don’t double up on your rubber bands thinking it will move your teeth faster.
 Your orthodontist will give you the exact right strength band, and using more than one could do more harm than good.

 For more information, call Parris Orthodontics.
-We have over 30 years of experience treating infants, children, teenagers, and adults.
+We have over 30 years of experience treating infants, children, teenagers, and adults in Germantown, Memphis, Collierville, and the surrounding areas.
 We love helping people achieve a beautiful, straight smile.